DamonOehlman/devcaps-node/README.md

 This is a [devcaps](/devcaps/devcaps) reference implementation designed to be compatible with [Connect](http://senchalabs.github.com/connect) and [Express](http://expressjs.org/).

+For information on the general devcaps process, see the [devcaps repo](/devcaps/devcaps).

 ## Getting Started

 Firstly, install from npm: